-The process of Stakeholder management consists of following phases:
+The process of Stakeholder management consists of the following phases:

 As a first step, one should have a list of all potential stakeholders.
-Without right set of stakeholders your Sprint review sessions are meaningless.
-Once created, list should be periodically updated and reviewed.
-For better accessibility, stakeholder list (map) should be kept at a central place like team SharePoint or Confluence spaces.
+Without the right set of stakeholders, your Sprint review sessions are meaningless.
+Once created, the list should be periodically updated and reviewed.
+For better accessibility, the stakeholder list (map) should be kept in a central place like team SharePoint, MS Teams or Confluence spaces.

-Usually identification is done towards the start of a new project.
-However, it (identification) can also be done post go-live, once service is operational.
-You can start stakeholder identification by asking the following questions in a brainstorming session:
+Usually, identification is done towards the start of a new project.
+However, identification can also be done post-go-live, once the service is operational.
+You can start stakeholder identification by asking the following questions in a team brainstorming session:

-- Who is affected positively and negatively by the project?
+- Who is affected positively and negatively by the project deliveries?

 - Who makes the decisions about money?

 - Who are the end-users who work on the product?

 - Who could solve potential problems with the project?

 - Who is in charge of assigning or procuring resources or facilities?